 - Sophomore status or higher

-: This spreadsheet is a historical list of pre-approved courses Drexel students have taken at Sheffield before.
+: This spreadsheet is a historical list of pre-approved courses Drexel students have taken at Navarra before.
 Students can choose to take courses from this list, but there is no guarantee that these courses will be offered in the future.

 Participating students must have all courses approved for Drexel course equivalency prior to acceptance.